tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 _Verified Models_ it is a metric they love to report and count, as long as it goes high, becuase is meant to let you belive* the platform is healthy.
 * it might be even true that _Verified Models_ counter keep growing, but we can't fully trust Year in Review because that's marketing and not Open Data.

+of course the amateur producer are happy about that: but, sorry, they can have more. we envison a future in which they might get 100% of the pie and don't be subject to corporate hidden policies.

 attract watcher attention, uses 'verified models' as a way to build a pseudo-social network Pornhub uses many of the addictive feature of social networks to keep people coming back more frequently.
 In the Insight, the new 'Verified Models' is always an important measure because disply how many new content producer join the network and implicitly give relevance to their content.